YanniPapandreou/statFEM_analysis/README.md

 ## Running the code

-Once the Docker image is built and running, you will be in a Docker container running Ubuntu.
+Once the Docker image is pulled/built and running, you will be in a Docker container running Ubuntu.
 The recommended way for running code is to either:

 - Run scripts using `python3 run script.py`
 - Launch a Jupyter lab session using: